mayurpawar-831/Excel-Sales-and-Finance-Analytics-/README.md

 To reach customers, Atliq Hardware utilizes intermediaries such as retail giants like Croma and Best Buy, as well as popular online marketplaces like Flipkart and Amazon.
 These intermediaries play a crucial role in connecting Atliq Hardware's products with end consumers, ensuring the offerings are accessible to the general public.

 ## Problem Statement
-To develop an interactive business intelligence dashboard, Sales and Finance Analytics Report, aimed at extracting decision-making insights for well-articulated strategies at Atliq Hardware.
+To create Sales and Finance Analytics Reports, aimed at extracting decision-making insights for well-articulated strategies at Atliq Hardware.

 ## Sales Analysis